thewhistleorg/thewhistle/dev/development-workflow.md

     $ heroku config:set SUBAPP=report --app thewhistle-staging-pr-99

-...and similarly for DB\_USERS and DB\_TEST environment variables.
+...and similarly for `DB_USERS` and `DB_TEST` environment variables.

 Current values can be obtained from

     $ heroku config --app thewhistle-staging

 GitHub pull request comments can be used for discussion about the proposed development.

+#### Review cycle

+If changes are made as a result of reviews, the procedure for deploying them to the review app (after having committed changes to the topic branch) is

+    $ git checkout master && git pull --rebase origin && git rebase master my-new-development
+    $ git push origin my-new-development

+Pushing to the topic branch will automatically deploy the new version to the review app.

 #### Merge to master